cda-tum/mqt-syrec/docs/source/DevelopmentGuide.rst

   .. note::

     Executing the .clang-tidy and .clang-format checks for the generated header and source files will result in a large number of warnings being reported that need to be fixed prior to any pull-request.
     We recommend that one uses a diff-tool to determine the changes between the current implementation and the newly generated code and then merge the relevant portions of the new code into the existing one.
-Changes in the *.g4* grammar files might also require an update of the implementation of the parser components (in :code:`src\core\syrec\parser\components`).
+Changes in the *.g4* grammar files might also require an update of the implementation of the parser components (in :code:`src/core/syrec/parser/components`).

 Working on the Python module
 ############################